Top 3 Non-Fiction Books

 He is a solid interviewer.
 He listens.
 He is smart enough to not have to prove that he's smart.
 He treats people with respect.
 He processes information brilliantly and brings it together into an intelligent commentary that sparkles.
 If he is like this on television, imagine what he's like when he has time to think to create a wider perspective and to lay out his tentative conclusion in a book.

-His key point in this book is that the price of other people's success is not our failure.
+Fareed's key point in this book is that the price of other people's success is not our failure.
 The growth of the rest is not the failure of the West.

 The world doesn't have to be a collection of monkeys with one 800 pound gorilla policing the whole mess.
-There's room and there's need for a multipolar world and Zakaria has the imagination and the talent to portray this in a way that doesn't scare us
+There's room and there's need for a multipolar world and Zakaria has the imagination and the talent to portray this in a way that doesn't scare us.

 3. The One World Schoolhouse by Zalman Khan

 What do you think is the main job of schools?
 Warehousing kids while parents work or maybe it is about learning things like Math, English or Italian?
 Or is it helping kids work together, letting young people learn about order, rules and how to behave in society.

 If you're really caught up in the idea that the main job of schools is to help kids learn stuff subject by subject, you'll love the Khan Academy.

 In fact, Khan can.
 Read from his book how he created over 3,400 videos that help kids explore.
 It is this decade's version of the old fashioned child centered learning that makes every child a classroom instead of every child fitting into a classroom.